JJ SafeHouse Plans

 2. Provide long-term rehabilitation for victims of domestic violence helping them establish independence and become contributing members of the community.

-Two years ago, Jennifer Panczyszyn set forth on her goal to build a shelter to give Fulton County families a chance for safety and a fresh start.
-Once removed from the violent environment, the families are able to begin working with The Fulton County Sheriff and other agencies to get counseling, training and coaching.
+In 2015 Jennifer Panczyszyn set forth on her goal to build a shelter to give Fulton County families a chance for safety and a fresh start.
+Once removed from the violent environment, the families are able to begin working with The Fulton County Sheriff and other agencies to get counseling, training, and coaching.
 “The safe house is a missing piece in the puzzle to help more people in Fulton County,” says Panczyszyn.
 The outpouring of support has helped move the launch of the rehabilitation facility up three years to 2017.
-Eventually JJ SafeHouse hopes to have three safehouses in Fulton County: Archbold, Delta/Swanton and Wauseon.
+Eventually, JJ SafeHouse hopes to have three safehouses in Fulton County: Archbold, Delta/Swanton, and Wauseon.

 The shelters will house 2-3 women and their children through rehabilitation.
 This long-term strategy will allow the best odds for the families to successfully break the cycle of violence.
 When they move out of the safe house to begin their new lives they will be self-sufficient.